MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 1. Open your app manifest.
 1. Under `staticTabs` property:
     1. Add the tab properties as the first entry of the array.
-To define tab properties, refer the [app manifest](../../resources/schema/manifest-schema.md#statictabs).
+To define tab properties, see [app manifest](../../resources/schema/manifest-schema.md#statictabs).
     1. Add the following properties:
         1. Set `entityId` as `conversations`.
         1. Add `scopes` as `personal`.